CHTC/chtc-website-source/file-avail-largedata.md

 # delete large input
 rm large_input.tar.gz file1.lrg file2.lrg

+END
 ```
 {:.file}

 As shown in the exmaple above, \*both\* the original tarball, `large_input.tar.gz`, and
-the extracted large files are deleted as final step in the script.
+the extracted files are deleted as a final step in the script.
 If untarring
 `large_input.tar.gz` insteads creates a new subdirectory, then only the original tarball
 needs to be deleted.

-**Speed up jobs with really large input data**
+**Speed up jobs with larger input data**

-If the files are quite large the `rm` step can take a while to complete which
+If the files >20GB, then the `rm` step can take a while to complete which
 can add unnecessary runtime to your job.
 In this case, you can create a
 subdirectory and move (`mv`) the large input to it.
 Because these files will be
 in a subdirectory, HTCondor will ignore them when determining with output files